nakagami/pyfirebirdsql/README.rst

 see https://pyfirebirdsql.readthedocs.io/en/latest/

-It works on Python 2.7+ and 3.5+.
+It works on Python 2.7 and 3.6+.

-But if you want to use the timezone feature of Firebird 4.0, please use Python 3.9 or later.
+But if you want to use the timezone feature of Firebird 4.0 ...

+- Not supported by python2.7
+- Python 3.6, 3.7, 3.8 requires backports.zoneinfo https://pypi.org/project/backports.zoneinfo/ install

 Example
 -----------